 In comparison, other homeless programs have moved clients through different levels of housing - temporary shelters, followed by short-term transitional units, and then subsidized housing.

-Western Dairyland's Housing First program, funded by the U.S. Department of Housing & Urban Development (HUD), will provide long-term housing for nine individuals and six families.
+Western Dairyland's Housing First program, funded by the U.S. Department of Housing & Urban Development (HUD), is funded to provide long-term housing for 30 individuals and/or families.
 Furniture, housewares and cleaning supplies for the apartments are being donated by community members and local businesses.